varunnayak/stripe-migrate/README.md

   - `all`: Runs all steps sequentially (products -> coupons -> subscriptions).
 - `--live`: (Optional) Performs the migration live.
 If omitted, the script runs in **dry run mode** by default, only logging what actions _would_ be taken.
 - `--debug`: (Optional) Enables detailed debug logging output.
+- `--unarchive-prices`: (Optional) Explicitly indicates that inactive prices should be unarchived during migration (this is the default behavior).
+- `--keep-price-status`: (Optional) Preserves the original active/inactive status of prices when migrating.
+Overrides `--unarchive-prices`.

 **Examples:**